Bolad-001/alx-system_engineering-devops/0x00-shell_basics/README.md

-All tasks on shell basics at ALX SE program.
+All Tasks on Shell Basics at ALX SE program